Yevhenns/pizza-app-router/README.md

 ## NOSTRA PIZZA

-It's a full-stack project with React Server Components.
+A full-stack project with React Server Components.

 To install and run the project: